 and filmmaking to create research documentary based on data collected through interviews, content analysis, and grounded theory.

 Interview clips are coded, organized, and the larger meta-narrative and storyline are generated using Adobe Premiere Pro.

 The results of the project suggest four main thematic areas: climate, communities, mitigation and adaptation.
 These results are featured in the 60-minute documentary “Climate Change in Atlantic Canada” that will be released in the fall of 2013.
 The trailer for the film is available here.

 Discussion, Summary, and Usage

-Atlantic Canadians are beginning to realize the importance of climate change adaptation, as they are seeing and experiencing impacts on their coastlines and within their communities.
-Given the large-scale nature of this multi-media project, with over 100 video-based interviews across various stakeholder groups, this research holistically assesses and presents the state of knowledge and action regarding climate change adaptation in Atlantic Canada.
-Our innovative digital approach and associated website encourages public education and awareness about climate change adaptation and will hopefully contribute to discussion and capacity building.
+Atlantic Canadians are beginning to realize the importance of climate change mitigation and adaptation, as they are seeing and experiencing impacts on their coastlines and within their communities.
+Given the large-scale nature of this multi-media project, with over 100 video-based interviews across various stakeholder groups, this research holistically presents the state of knowledge and action regarding climate change in Atlantic Canada.
+Our innovative digital approach and associated film and website encourages public education and awareness about climate change and will hopefully contribute to discussion and capacity building.

-To facilitate this discussion, we have set up a Facebook page for this project, and encourage you to follow along, provide comments and talk about your own personal experiences and/or relevant initiatives.
-We have also created an “extras” page, on the website, which collates relevant news, resources and project updates so you can learn more and find out about important opportunities related to climate change and adaptation across the region.
+To facilitate this discussion, we have set up a Facebook page and comments page for this project, and encourage you to follow along, provide comments and talk about your own personal experiences and/or relevant initiatives.
+We have also created an “extras” page, on the website, which collates relevant news, resources and project updates so you can learn more and find out about important opportunities related to climate change across the region.